mackcooper1408/openpoke/DEVELOPMENT_GUIDE.md

 ## Repository Overview

 OpenPoke is an AI-powered personal assistant application with a Python/FastAPI backend and Next.js frontend.
-The system uses tool-based agents to interact with external services like Gmail, Whoop (fitness tracking), and Hevy (workout management).
+The system uses tool-based agents to interact with external services like Gmail, Whoop (fitness tracking), Hevy (workout management), and Twilio (SMS text messaging).

 ## Architecture